without Internet Explorer,

 The musicianship shines like gold – tight, professional, and technical without becoming overbearing as guitar team Henman and Nicholson weave emotively powerful solos throughout the songs (especially toward the end of “Across the Line”) and seem even more self-assured than on the Holland disc.

 Despite bearing the band’s heaviest, nwobhm-flamed track and quite a grand finale, the lp falls slightly short of Early Warning.
 Its (comparably) excessive keyboards, while alluring in some prime spots, softens blows and fails to offer times more memorable, an idea that was widely used but didn’t always deliver (see horrid Alaska).
 Yep, the sandier EW wins out by a small margin, but at least the sirens of glam aren’t going off, not even in “Hey You”, but what we also don’t hear is another peep from the band as Hammer, Holland or anything else, lost in the toolbox forever.

-Nicholson would saunter over to Fast Kutz, another lonesome Ebony act, along with a similar elusion of success.
+Nicholson would saunter over to Fast Kutz, another lonesome Ebony act, along with similar elusion of success.